Councilman Stokes hosts Black History Month ceremony

 JACKSON, Miss.
-(WJTV) – Kenneth Stokes held a Black History Month ceremony honoring the accomplishments of people in the community.
+(WJTV) – Jackson City Councilman Kenneth Stokes held a Black History Month ceremony honoring the accomplishments of people in the community.

 “There was a time not too long ago where a Black man applied to Ole Miss Law School and he was actually committed to the state hospital because people said you must be crazy to think you’re going to go to law school in Mississippi as a Black man so, I’m glad I was born in this time and not that time and to be able to practice law in the state of Mississippi,” said Yemi King, Attorney of the Year.